STANLEY

 STANLEY PLAZA

 This six-storey modern development links a bus/minibus station at the the highest level to Murray House and the waterfront.
-The mall has several restaurants, café’s, rather ordinary shops and a supermarket.
+An extensive renovation of Stanley Plaza was completed in November 2011.
+The plaza has a variety of shops including G.O.D, RapeeLiving Outlet, Book Buddy, City Lifestyle, Agatha, Mama Kid, In-style,Grace Optical and Taste supermarket.
+Restaurants and café’s include Zen Garden, Mirch Masaia, MacDonalds, Classified, Starbucks, Chez Patrick Deli and Vellness Cafe.
+The plaza is fronted by a piazza with alfresco dining, children's playground and an amphitheatre where regular entertainment events take place.
 There are excellent views across Stanley Bay from the higher levels.
-A magnificent old banyan tree which has survived the considerable redevelopment of recent years stands proudly in front of the plaza and brings a touch of welcome greenery.
-During 2009 owners of Stanley Plaza, The Link, announced a twelve to fourteen month renovation project for the plaza which will commence once government approval has been granted.
+Two magnificent old banyan trees which have survived the considerable redevelopment of recent years stands proudly in front of the plaza and brings a touch of welcome greenery.
+Stanley Plaza claims to be Hong Kong's first pet-friendly mall.

 STANLEY BEACHES